vinod-vs/Cypress-E2e/README.md

 TBA

 # View local allure results

-1. Run `npm run allure:open` this will spin up a local webserver to host the allure results generated during the latest run
+ After running a test, run `npm run allure:trend` in the terminal to generate allure results during the latest test run.

+This will generate an allure html report and serve it to localhost where the HTML results can be viewed.
+Note that the HTML file can't be directly opened in the browser unless it is served.

+If there is an existing allure-report in your local, then historic trends of the test cases can also be viewed on the HTML report.
+Click on the test case and select the History tab to view past run results.

 # Contribute
 If you wish to contribute, please create a feature branch under https://wowonline.visualstudio.com/Woolworths%20Online/_git/WOW-E2E-API-Automation and create a pull request for review.